Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

 This section gives a very brief review of some fundamental concepts in \cite{FT}, and introduces some definitions used here.
 We follow the notation of Forney and Trott as closely as possible.
 One significant difference is that subscript $k$ in \cite{FT} denotes time; we use $t$ (an integer) in place of $k$.
 In any notation, a superscript is used exclusively to indicate time; thus $t$ always appears as a superscript in any notation.
-We use notation $\bone$ in a generic sense as the identity of any group; the particular group should be clear by context.
+We use notation $\bone$ in a generic sense as the identity of any group of sequences; the particular group should be clear by context.
+Similarly, we use notation $1^t$ in a generic sense as the identity of any group defined for time $t$.

 Forney and Trott study a collection of sequences with time axis defined on the set of integers $\bmcpz$, whose components $a^t$ are taken from an {\it alphabet group} or {\it alphabet} $A^t$ at each time $t$, $t\in\bmcpz$.
-The set of sequences is a group under componentwise addition in $A^t$.
-We call this a {\it group system} or {\it group code} $\msfc$ \cite{FT}.
-A sequence $\bma$ in $\msfc$ is given by \be \bma=\ldots,a^{t-1},a^t,a^{t+1},\ldots, \ee where $a^t\in A^t$ is the component at time $t$.
+The set of sequences is a group under componentwise addition in $A^t$ \cite{FT}.
+We call this a {\it group system} $A$.
+A sequence $\bma$ in $A$ is given by \be \bma=\ldots,a^{t-1},a^t,a^{t+1},\ldots, \ee where $a^t\in A^t$ is the component at time $t$.
+We assume that all elements of $A^t$ are represented in $A$ at time $t$.